The NHS Big Conversation – is it any good?

 It feels somewhat tokenistic; an admittedly useful fail-safe (“At least, we asked you!”) but an exercise that is unlikely to tell the Government much that it does not already know.

 It will, for example, confirm that the public is deeply upset at the difficulties of securing a GP appointment.
-But surely The Government knows that full well, and such data as it already possesses will be of a higher standard, through structured sampling and weighting; indeed, it will know in vastly greater detail which demographic groups feel most strongly, and why.
+But surely the Government knows that full well, and such data as it already possesses will be of a higher standard, through structured sampling and weighting; indeed, it will know in vastly greater detail which demographic groups feel most strongly, and why.
 This conversation will add volume to the numbers of respondents but this of itself will not add much value to the conclusions.

 The best consultations explain to participants the nature of the challenges, the various solutions that may be available to policy-makers and the trade-offs that have to be considered.
 It then invites stakeholders to choose between options and is honest about the likely advantages and disadvantages of each.
 Ideally, they are accompanied by Impact Assessments.